 You are considering a career change into SAP, and the first thing you look for is a duration.
 How long before you feel comfortable?
 Before you can apply?
 The question is fair, but the honest answer always starts the same way: it depends on your goal.

 Learning SAP to understand the basics does not take the same time as targeting a consultant role.
-This article gives realistic timeframes based on what you aim for, the factors that speed things up or slow them down, and the method to avoid wasting months along the way.
+This article gives realistic timeframes based on what you aim for, separates study hours from calendar time, offers a concrete 90-day plan, and lists what makes you gain or lose months.
 No magic promise of mastery in a week.

 - There is no single duration: it all depends on your goal (discover, become operational, target a role).

-- To understand the basics of a module, count on a few weeks of steady study.
+- To understand the basics of a module, count a few weeks at a steady pace; for a junior consultant role, more like 3 to 6 months per the training providers.

-- What really speeds things up: a clear goal, one module at a time, and hands-on system practice from the start.
+- What really speeds things up: a clear goal, one module, and system practice from the start.

 How long does it take to learn SAP?
 The real answer

-If you want a single benchmark: to become credible and operational on one SAP module from scratch, most training providers cite 3 to 6 months with structured learning and regular practice.
-That is the figure most often quoted to go from complete beginner to an employable profile on a module.
+If you want a single benchmark: to become credible and operational on an SAP module from scratch, most training providers talk about 3 to 6 months with structured learning and regular practice.
+That is the order of magnitude most often cited to move from complete beginner to a profile that is employable on a module.
+Full-time, some compress this; at a few hours a week, it stretches.

-But that number hides a more nuanced reality.
-Learning SAP is not a single exam: it is a gradual build-up of skills.
-Depending on whether you want to simply understand, use it daily, or land a role, the duration changes completely.
-That is exactly what the rest of this article breaks down, goal by goal.
+But that figure hides a more nuanced reality.
+Learning SAP is not a single exam: it is a gradual build-up of skill.
+Whether you just want to understand, use it daily, or land a role, the duration changes completely.
+That is exactly what the rest of this article details, goal by goal.

 Rather than a single duration, think by goal.
 Here are the most realistic orders of magnitude, for steady learning backed by practice.